tomkimpson/DarkMatterRayTracing/README.md

 ### Accuracy tests
 When integrating numerically, an important consideration is the accuracy of the method.
-We can assess this by independelty evaluating the conserved quantities $E,L,Q$ independently.
+We can assess this by independently evaluating the Carter Constant, *Q*

-## ToDO()

-* Sort out energy/frequency etc
-* Sort out setting initial direction.
-Maybe bin psr + tetrad for now until everything else is working

-## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc